2023 Equality Florida Legislative Slate

 EDUCATION AND SCHOOLS

-OPPOSE HB 1223/SB 1320: Florida’s notorious and cruel Don’t Say LGBTQ law has already made classrooms more hostile for LGBTQ youth, led to book bans across the state, driven frustrated teachers out of the profession, and it is causing LGBTQ families to leave Florida.
-“Don’t Say LGBTQ” Expansion will only worsen these impacts, stretching the ban on instruction about sexual orientation an gender identity to eighth grade.
+OPPOSE HB 1069/HB 1223/SB 1320: Florida’s notorious and cruel Don’t Say LGBTQ law has already made classrooms more hostile for LGBTQ youth, led to book bans across the state, driven frustrated teachers out of the profession, and it is causing LGBTQ families to leave Florida.
+“Don’t Say LGBTQ” Expansion will only worsen these impacts, stretching the ban on instruction about sexual orientation and gender identity to eighth grade.
 LGBTQ families and people are a normal and healthy part of our society; having an education system that denies their existence is absurd and deeply offensive.
-The legislature is playing politics with Floridians’ basic humanity.
+The bill also denies parents the right to ensure their transgender children are respected with the proper pronouns at school and stops teachers from providing their pronouns.
 It also expands book bans by allowing anyone in the county who objects to school materials on certain grounds to remove those materials from all children until the complaint is resolved.
-The original House vehicle to expand Florida's "Don't Say LGBTQ" 'aw was HB 1223, which has now effectively merged with HB 1069.
-Sponsors are Rep. McClain, Rep. Anderson and Sen. Yarborough.
+The original House vehicle to expand Florida’s “Don’t Say LGBTQ” law was HB 1223, which has now effectively merged with HB 1069.
+Sponsors are Rep. McClain, Rep. Anderson, and Sen. Yarborough. – PASSED

 HEALTH & REPRODUCTIVE FREEDOM